-In 2021, our progress continues with the Zeanah Engineering Complex.
-It will is the largest academic building on campus and home to the Department of Nuclear Engineering as well as the college administration, student support programs and offices, the Min H. and Yu Fan Kao Innovation and Collaboration Studio.
+In 2021, the college opened the Zeanah Engineering Complex.
+It is the largest academic building on campus and home to the Department of Nuclear Engineering as well as the college administration, student support programs and offices, the Min H. and Yu Fan Kao Innovation and Collaboration Studio.

 Perkins Hall was constructed in 1943.
-The building is named after Charles A. Perkins who was the chair for the engineering department before it was established as a separate academic unit.
-The college’s administrative offices are located here, along with the Jerry E. Stoneking engage™ Engineering Fundamentals, Engineering Advising, Engineering Communications, the Cook Grand Challenge Honors program, the Office of Engineering Professional Practice, and the Office of Engineering Diversity Programs.
 Perkins Hall is also home to faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and laboratories for the Department of Civil and Environmental Engineering and the Reliability and Maintainability Center.

 Ferris was built in 1930 and was named after Charles E. Ferris, the first dean of the college and founder of the college’s cooperative engineering education program.
 The building houses the Department of Materials Science and Engineering, as well as some laboratories and offices of the Department of Nuclear Engineering.